axinc-ai/ailia-apps-people-counter/README.md

 1 , 1 , 1 , 1 , 1
 2 , 1 , 1 , 2 , 2
 ```

+### Google Analytics Connection

+You can send people count information to Google Analytics GA4 using Measurement Protocol.

+From GA4 Properties -> Management -> Data Streams, create a Measurement Protocol API secret and get the API Secret.
+Also, get the Measurement ID from the data stream.

+Set the acquired API Secret and Measurement ID from Analytics in the menu bar.

+The measurement results can be confirmed from the real-time analysis event of Google Analytics.
+As events, person_in and person_out are issued.

 ## Architecture